It’s not so much what we do, it’s the way we do it that sets us apart.

 We don’t “believe”, we research, and when the facts change – so will our advice to you.
 We think that facts (even if unpleasant) are better than mistaken (even if comfortable) beliefs.

 After 30 years in this business, we’ve learnt a lot about how to do things right!
 We have built, and we constantly review, consistent and robust processes that deliver a fast, efficient and high-quality service to our clients.
 Our team uses simple tools (such as checklists and barcodes) that make it easy to get things right first time, every time.

 Profile is recognised as a Professional Practice by the Financial Planning Association of Australia, in recognition of our achievement of the highest professional and ethical standards.
 And our planners are among the best in the business.
 All are experienced, highly qualified, and members of the Financial Planning Association of Australia.
 But more importantly, they are passionate about this business and are driven by their clients’ success.
-Our planners are independently recognised as among the most trusted advisers in Australia as rated by their clients.

 How we work and charge